YoannBuzenet/react-image-manager/README.md

 HELP ME ?

 - Any idea is welcome, the project is here to live!
 Open an issue and feel welcome!
+- You can check the TODO.md file for suggestions